RCJacH/piano_textures/README.md

 ## WHAT IS IT GOOD FOR

-There are really very little textures that are involved in the pop, rock, or even jazz context in terms of piano playing.
+There is scarcity of piano textures in the pop, rock, or even jazz context.
-Most of the materials involves either block chords, arpeggios, chorale lines, rhythms, or chords + melody with occasional doublings.
-Thus incorporating other textures from time to time can be helpful to sustain interest.
+Most of the materials contains only block chords, arpeggios, riffs, and at most some chorale lines, thus incorporating other textures from time to time can be helpful to sustain interest.

-## HOW SHOULD I USE IT
+## WHAT IS INCLUDED

-The data is organized by genre, composer, opus - piece, then movement.
+The lilypond project and the rendered image is in the *data* folder of the source code, organized by genre, composer, opus - piece, then movement.
 Within each folder, there are three type of files:

 1. A .ly file which is the main project.
 2. A header.ily file containing information about the piece.
-3. Many image files which is the rendered result of the project, including *motives* and *combinations* of textures used in the movement.
+3. Many image files which is the rendered result of the project.

+However it's really a hassle opening every image one by one, a better way of previewing is to have a searchable and tagged database which lists all images in one place.
+But that takes a lot of time.
+So until I decide to make one, please use the [wiki](https://github.com/RCJacH/piano_textures/wiki) for now.
+I will make one page for every uploaded piece, including *motives* and *combinations* of textures used in the movement, explained below.

 ### MOTIVES

-Motives page lists a set of basic texture patterns used in the piece, transposed to a C major chord.
+Motives page lists a set of basic texture patterns used in the piece, transposed to C major.

 Example: